mlrun/mlrun/docs/feature-store/sources-targets.md

 For currently supported versions of SQLAlchemy, see [extra-requirements.txt](https://github.com/mlrun/mlrun/blob/development/extras-requirements.txt).
 See more details about [Dialects](https://docs.sqlalchemy.org/en/20/dialects/index.html).
 ```
-The {py:meth}`~mlrun.datastore.SQLSource` online target supports storey but does not support Spark.
+The {py:meth}`~mlrun.datastore.SQLTarget` online target supports storey but does not support Spark.
 Aggregations are not supported.<br>
 To configure, pass the `db_url` or overwrite the `MLRUN_SQL__URL` env var, in this format:<br>
 `mysql+pymysql://<username>:<password>@<host>:<port>/<db_name>`